jenheilemann/advent-of-code/README.md

 2. Run `ruby run.rb`.
 This will either download your input for the current day and create the day folder with a basic template, or run the code in /year/day{n}/part{latest}.rb.
 If tests pass, it will prompt to run the code against the input file.
 3. Profit!

+Other options:

+The utils/advent_runner.rb has all the options.
+Examples:

+- `-y` skips the prompt if tests pass.
+- `-Y19` sets the desired year to 2019.
+- `-p2` sets up/runs part 2. (if part 2 is already set up, it's the default)
+- `-d15` sets the desired day to 15.

 This repo follows the automation guidelines on the /r/adventofcode community [wiki](https://www.reddit.com/r/adventofcode/wiki/faqs/automation).
 Specifically:

 - There are no scheduled outbound calls, only one that happens if today's advent folder doesn't exist yet.